dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/macOS/all notes macos.md

   file (easier option).

-  You may add `+vmx,` to the front of `MY_OPTIONS` in the boot script while changing `-cpu Penryn` to `-cpu Skylake-Client` or [any other suitable supported CPU](https://manpages.ubuntu.com/manpages/disco/man7/qemu-cpu-models.7.html).
+  You may add `+vmx,` to the front of `MY_OPTIONS` in the boot script while changing `-cpu Penryn` to `-cpu Skylake-Client` or any other suitable supported CPU (https://manpages.ubuntu.com/manpages/disco/man7/qemu-cpu-models.7.html).

   Note: Host CPU passthrough is troublesome and not generally recommended.